 Investing in tomorrow’s leaders

-The Regional Representative Program Leadership Training is an initiative of the BCCWITT and SkilledTradesBC.
+The Leaders in Trades (LIT) program (formerly the Regional Representative Program Leadership Training) is an initiative of the BCCWITT and SkilledTradesBC.

-The goal of the RRP Leadership Training is to increase the number of tradespeople from equity priority groups (Indigenous, people of colour, 2SLGBTIAQ+, immigrants, people with disabilities, women) in leadership positions as both volunteers and staff within the skilled trades sector in British Columbia.
+The goal of the Leaders in Trades program is to increase the number of tradespeople from equity priority groups (Indigenous, people of colour, 2SLGBTIAQ+, immigrants, people with disabilities, women) in leadership positions as both volunteers and staff within the skilled trades sector in British Columbia.
 Participants actively represent themselves, their trades, their regions, their identities, and their communities.

 This community-based program provides a fun, safe and challenging experience for successful applicants to:

 - Learn about barriers and resources for underrepresented groups in trades.

 - Develop a peer mentorship network.

 - Make a difference in the future of trades in BC.